 How we got these numbers: We utilized the city’s official list of 78 neighborhoods (only 73 had enough data to be included), and ranked them using four variables: home prices, crime dataschool rankings, and an X factor score that accounts for things like access to open space, proximity to public transportation, and restaurant and shopping options.
 For more on our methodology, return to the main page.

 Eat & Drink

-Denverites will drive across town for a meal at the Plimoth and its ever-changing menu of seasonal eats.
-Next door, Sweet Sweetz serves sugar rushes in a variety of formats—ice cream, pie, brownies, and more.
-Venture to City Park or City Park West for a wider variety of options.
+Denverites will trek from all over town to eat the Plimoth's ever-changing menu of seasonal eats.
+Next door, Sweet Sweetz offers sugar rushes in a variety of formats—ice cream, pie, brownies, and more.
+Tip: Venture to City Park West or South Park Hill for a wider variety of options.

-Across Martin Luther King, Jr. Boulevard, Rivers and Roads Coffee has a fantastic selection of drinks and house-made eats.
-Its commitment to community is laudable: The cafe hosts a family dinner on the second Thursday of the month; the neighborhood meal is free, but donations are encouraged and support area projects and the work of local organizations.
+Across the neighborhood’s northern boundary, Rivers and Roads Coffee serves a stellar selection of drinks and house-made eats (they even bake their own bread).
+Its commitment to community is laudable: During non-pandemic times, the cafe hosts a family dinner on the second Thursday of the month; the neighborhood meal is free, but donations are encouraged and support area projects and the work of local organizations.

-Directly south, City Park encompasses much more than just its namesake 314-acre park (in normal years, the free summer concerts through City Park Jazz are a summertime ritual—the 2020 event has been canceled due to COVID-19).
-It’s also home to the Denver Zoo—have you seen one of the newest additions, Joona, an Indian one-horned rhino yet?– and the Denver Museum of Nature & Science.
+Directly south, City Park encompasses much more than just its namesake 314-acre park.
+It’s also home to the Denver Zoo—don’t miss the annual Zoo Lights event around the December holidays—and the Denver Museum of Nature & Science.